 I chose a menu, but I did not really know if the children would be eager to eat it or not.
 I knew that if something went wrong and children wouldn’t like the food – I would have to feed them with ‘something else.

 Why was I nervous?
 That’s all because we were testing the survival food items from Legacy.

 As for me, freeze-dried food is nothing compared with homemade meals, although nowadays its packages are so professional looking with ‘perfect’ photos of meals.

-- Big amount of calories in bulks supply;
+- Big amount of calories in food storage bulks supply;

 Taste is a supporting actor in this process, more like a nice bonus, a nice addition to the previously mentioned factors.